Margaret Bartlett Thornton

 Margaret "Monte" Bartlett Thornton (née Bartlett; 19 November 1901 – 3 January 1981) was a pilot, editor, and poet.
 In 1928 she flew as a passenger in an airmail biplane from New York to Oakland, using the trip to promote the work of airmail pilots.
-She flew across the continent a second time in April of 1928, breaking the transcontinental air mail passenger record.
+She flew across the continent a second time in April 1928, breaking the transcontinental air mail passenger record.
 In 1928 she began flying lessons and earned her pilot's license.
 When a heart condition prevented her from flying, she became a promoter of aviation alongside Amelia Earhart.
 Thornton was also a published poet.

 Biography

 Thornton was born on 19 November 1901 in Tonopah, Nevada to George A. Bartlett and Pearl Bartlett, and had two sisters and a brother.
 For two years she attended Dominican College in San Rafael, California, and later graduated from the University of Nevada.
 She married Richard W. Millar in 1930, but the two later divorced.
 She later married William Robert Thornton, a marriage which ended in 1962.
 Thornton died on 3 January 1981 at Sunrise Hospital in Las Vegas.